Assignments

 Assessment

 Your grade will reflect your course participation and your midterm and final exams.
 During our first class, I’ll explain further how I consider these different forms of assessment.
 I plan to give exams with word and time limits and without access to the internet or your files.
-The exams will include a mix of multiple-choice and short/long-answer questions.
+The exams will probably include a mix of multiple-choice and short-answer questions.
 You may bring along a single sheet of paper to each exam.
 You may use both sides of this sheet however you like, so long as it includes only your own work (including collaborative work produced with your classmates).
 Please try not to worry too much about the exams.
 We’ll talk about them more as they approach.

 Other Materials